radiantone/pyfi/README.md

 do_this("Do this!!")
 ```

-#### Curated API for Your Processors + Distributed, Parallel Workflow
+#### Parallel Compute & Workflow API
 This example builds on top of the previous client API built into PYFI and let's you define a simple and flexible API based on your processor functions, so it looks like *plain-old-python*.
+A key goal with this API is that the design of the workflow (which is to say its structure) should be *obvious* just by looking at the code.

 We also introduce parallel workflow constructs such as *pipeline*, *parallel* and *funnel* here but will talk about them in more detail later on.